SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Layout/LinearArrangementNonLinear/README.md

 #Non-Linear Arrangement Sample

-This sample shows how to arrange the nodes in non-linear manner.
+This sample shows how to arrange the nodes in a non-linear manner.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/complexhierarchical?theme=fluent